harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 ```
 Bc16_24hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-3,010
+3,422
 Total number of RxLRs in dataset:
-94
+109
 Total number of CRNs in dataset:
-8
+9
+Total number of Apoplastic effectors in dataset:
+348
 Bc16_24hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-6,986
+7,809
 Total number of RxLRs in dataset:
-225
+247
 Total number of CRNs in dataset:
 20
+Total number of Apoplastic effectors in dataset:
+714
 Bc16_24hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-2,107
+2,124
 Total number of RxLRs in dataset:
-103
+107
 Total number of CRNs in dataset:
-6
+3
+Total number of Apoplastic effectors in dataset:
+309
 Bc16_48hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-3,181
+3,471
 Total number of RxLRs in dataset:
-120
+126
 Total number of CRNs in dataset:
-19
+17
+Total number of Apoplastic effectors in dataset:
+415
 Bc16_48hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-9,614
+9,849
 Total number of RxLRs in dataset:
-305
+316
 Total number of CRNs in dataset:
-44
+36
+Total number of Apoplastic effectors in dataset:
+976
 Bc16_48hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-2,544
+2,618
 Total number of RxLRs in dataset:
-123
+128
 Total number of CRNs in dataset:
-3
+2
+Total number of Apoplastic effectors in dataset:
+445
 Bc16_96hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-2,217
+2,531
 Total number of RxLRs in dataset:
-103
+106
 Total number of CRNs in dataset:
-7
+8
+Total number of Apoplastic effectors in dataset:
+364
 Bc16_96hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-9,917
+10,217
 Total number of RxLRs in dataset:
-329
+337
 Total number of CRNs in dataset:
-37
+26
+Total number of Apoplastic effectors in dataset:
+1,080
 Bc16_96hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-3,203
+3,301
 Total number of RxLRs in dataset:
-138
+141
 Total number of CRNs in dataset:
-8
+5
+Total number of Apoplastic effectors in dataset:
+553
 ```

 ##Produce a more detailed table of analyses